mnabialek/laravel-authorize/readme.md

 }
 ```

-and that's way you could use permission not base on `group` assigned to current Policy class.
+and this way you could use permission not base on `group` assigned to current Policy class.

 ### Advanced customization